HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/uncertainty_propagation.rst

 #########################################################
 As previously mentioned, detailed error-correlation information is calculated as part of the uncertainty propagation.
 Storing this information in a space-efficient way is not trivial.
-To do this we use the `obsarray module <https://obsarray.readthedocs.io/en/latest/>`_ of the CoMet toolkit. obsarray uses a concept called ‘digital effects tables’ to store the errorcorrelation information.
+To do this we use the `obsarray module <https://obsarray.readthedocs.io/en/latest/>`_ of the CoMet toolkit. obsarray uses a concept called ‘digital effects tables’ to store the error-correlation information.
 This concept takes the parameterised error-correlation forms defined in the Quality Assurance Framework for Earth Observation (`QA4EO <https://www.QA4EO.org>`_) and stores them in a standardised metadata format.
 By using these parameterised error-correlation forms, it is not necessary to explicitely store the